echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 - [x] Allow buyers to view the **contact page**
 - [x] Allow buyers to logout the current account

-### To Do List for MileStone 2
+### To-Do List for MileStone 2
 * Navigation bar
   * Optimize the navigation bar to better display contents
     * Allow the user's avatar to be displayed in the navigation bar
 * Index Page
   * Improve the **sidebar**
     * Displayed the order status in the sidebar
-    * Display recommended products based on users' preferences in the sideabr
+    * Display recommended products based on users' preferences in the sidebar
   * Optimize Page Layout
     * Add right and left sidebars for information display
   * Optimize Algorithm